sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 > [!TIP]
 > Once generated, copy the secret as it will not show again.

-## Clone the LvaGateway Repository and personalize it to your resources
+## Clone and personalize the LvaGateway Repository

 [Lva-gateway Open source GitHub project](https://hyperlink_to_the_public_facing_repo) is reference implementation for Video Analytics.
 You will find in this project source code for the `LvaEdgeGatewayModule` and `lvaYolov3`.